-The caravan park is owned by DELWP and leased to a private operator.
-Council is the committee of management for the foreshore.
+The caravan park is owned by DELWP and run by the Foreshore Management Committee.

-The foreshore in the Central West area is Crown Land and Council is the committee of management.
+The foreshore in the Central West area is Crown Land and DELWP is the committee of management.

 The South End is Crown Land and Goulburn Murray Water are the land manager.